LearningOS/os-lectures/lecture18/ref.md

 Ref: https://web.cs.wpi.edu/~rek/DCS/D04/DFS.pdf Page 4

- * **Service**: software entity running on one or more machines and providing a particular type of function to a priori unknown clients.
+ * **Service**: software entity providing a particular type of function to a priori unknown clients.
  * **Server**: service software running on a single machine.
- * **Client**: process that can invoke a service using a set of operations that forms its client interface.
+ * **Client**: process that can **invoke a service** using a set of operations that forms its client interface.
- * A client interface for a file service is formed by a set of primitive file operations(create, delete, read, write).
+ * Client interface for a file service: a set of primitive file operations(create, delete, read, write).
  * Client interface of a DFS should be transparent, i.e., not distinguish between local and remote files.

 #### DFS Issues